PrincetonUniversity/running_gromacs/05_vmd/README.md

 ## Installing VMD on Della

-The following procedure can be used to install VMD on della:
+The following procedure can be used to install VMD on Della (and the other clusters):

 ```
-$ ssh <YourNetID>@della-gpu.princeton.edu
+$ ssh <YourNetID>@della-vis1.princeton.edu
 $ cd software  # or another directory
 $ wget https://www.ks.uiuc.edu/Research/vmd/vmd-1.9.4/files/alpha/vmd-1.9.4a57.bin.LINUXAMD64-CUDA102-OptiX650-OSPRay185.opengl.tar.gz
 $ tar zxvf vmd-1.9.4a57.bin.LINUXAMD64-CUDA102-OptiX650-OSPRay185.opengl.tar.gz
 $ cd vmd-1.9.4a57
 ```

-Read the README file for the quick install directions then modify the `configure` file with something like:
+Read the README file for the quick install directions then modify the `configure` file using a text editor (e.g., vim, emacs) with something like (replace <YourNetID> with your NetID):

 ```
 $install_bin_dir="/home/<YourNetID>/software/vmd/bin";